8 Best Home Warranty Companies of 2022

 - Discount for programs and discounted items and services.

 - Discount or free offer for benefits like complimentary credit monitoring, identity protection, and emergency alerts.

 A home warranty covers important home systems and appliances that need repair or replacement after breaking down from regular wear and tear.

 Specific coverage ultimately depends on the provider and plan and the details contained in the fine print in the home warranty contract.

 To narrow down our list, we looked at how much a plan offered; if a company offered a plan that covered 14 or more home systems and which had no coverage limits, we put that company on our list.

 The more a plan offered, the more attractive the company was to us.

 It’s important to note that we also looked at unique coverages that a home warranty company offered and that were included in a plan and not as an add-on, which could drive up your premium.

-For example, roof leak coverage, built-in microwave coverage, and ice machine maker coverage that all came standard in a policy.
+For example, roof leak coverage, built-in microwave coverage, and ice machine maker coverage all came standard in a policy.

 An online website or a mobile app makes getting additional coverage, plan details, paying your bill, and making a claim easier in comparison to having to talk to a customer service rep where you may be put on hold for a long time.